One1Bit/ACTAM-Project/README.md

 Here we design a game to help you check the knowledge you have learned more easily :)
+To be more precise you will learn how to read notes from sheets.

 - The keyboard is remained on the top, expanding the register to C2-E6 as a reference.